 Like most estate agents, you might not yet run a blog.
 Or you might have one, but never update it.
 That could be down to not knowing where to start, or not knowing what a blog is really for.

 A blog allows you to show off your expertise in your profession and in your local marketplace.
 A blog gives you a voice long before anyone actually contacts you.
 A blog increases the visibility of your website in the rankings of search engines like Google and Bing.
-And a blog can give you that vital extra chance of being called into someone’s home.
+And a blog can give you that vital extra chance of being called in to someone’s home.
 In short, a blog gets your estate agent noticed.

-But what on earth do you have to talk about?
+But what on earth can talk about?

 The best way to begin is to ask yourself: “Which people do I want to reach and what would be useful to them?”